 When it comes to taking up residence in your home, rats leave no stone unturned.
 They can fit into holes the size of a quarter.
 They can also gain entry through eaves gaps, crawl space vents, pipe entry holes, fascia boards, roof joints, under loose siding or ridge gaps, crawl space vents at ground level, and AC chases.

-Once they’ve made landfall, rats cause damage, and plenty of it.
-In their quest for nesting materials, they chew wood, cloth, paper, insulation, the protective looms on your home’s electrical wires, pipes, and ductwork.
+Once they’ve made landfall, rats cause damage and plenty of it.
+In their quest for nesting materials, they chew wood, cloth, paper, insulation, the protective loom on your home’s electrical wires, pipes, and ductwork.
 When you’re sealing up your home, do a careful inspection of the outside of your structure.
 Use a high-quality caulk around steel wool to keep it in place.
 Use lath screen or lath metal, cement, hardware cloth, or metal sheeting to repair large holes, and add screens over vents.

 The keepers of disease